3D print of PCB mounting brackets using openscad

 • print it

-If it works for you, and you're using a BambuLab A1 Mini, do these steps to create a few more brackets:
+If it works for you, and you're using a BambuLab A1 Mini, do these steps to create multiple copies of the model:

 • open Bambu Studio

-• import the stm file into your 3D printer
+• import the stl file into your 3D printer

 • ensure you are in the "Prepare" tab